 - Parking choices – Ulua Beach Park (north end), Wailea Beach (midway) or Polo Beach (south end) as seen with the red Xs above.

-It’s just a few minutes from Kihei, which is where I was staying.
+The entry points to Wailea Beach Path is located just a few minutes from Kihei, which is where I was staying.
 However the path is worth a visit no matter what spot you are travelling from.

 There’s plenty to appreciate in the Wailea area, including Makena’s Big Beach and the main, upscale Wailea shopping Mall.

-I myself started at Ulua Beach Park.
+I myself parked and started at Ulua Beach Park.

 - Early AM to beat the heat and have the path more to yourself.